CTiBW Children’s Easter Activity Day: Tues 15th April 9am-3pm

 The team are looking for people who may want to make a donation or contribution of some kind; soup, cake, crackers, cheese etc. More generally, if you are able to help with the team, please let Vicky know.

-Good Book Groups: Monday 24th Feb, 2.30pm & Wednesday 26th Feb, 7.30pm
+Good Book Groups: Next sessions: Monday 28th April, 2.30pm & Wednesday 7th May, 7.30pm

+In Our Good Book Groups we continue our journey through John’s Gospel and the timing works really well for Easter.
+We’ve got to John 20 and 21 which are all about Jesus’ resurrection.
 As ever, the Monday afternoon session is repeated on the Wednesday evening.
 All sessions are held at the Vicarage, and please do come along – whether or not you’ve joined us before.

 We are looking for volunteers to help with a new Baby & Toddlers’ Group